hassanazh/Platform/Readme.md

 3) Moves are only allowed if the ending tile exists on the board
 4) Starting from initial position, the pawn can visit each cell only once

-Write a program that finds at least one path for the pawn to visit all tiles on the board following the above rules, starting from any tile.
+A program that finds at least one path for the pawn to visit all tiles on the board following the above rules, starting from any tile.

 ### APIs created